CyberSys/godot4-fast-paced-network-fps-tps/README.md

-# ATTENTION: PROJECT MOVE TO
+# ATTENTION: PROJECT MOVES TO
 https://git.join-striked.com/striked-gaming/open-source-shooter

 ## 🤫 The game framework your mother warned you about.